atomopa/udacity_data_scientist_project2/README.md

 # Udacity Data Scientist Homework Assignment 2
 This contains the code for homework 2 in the Udacity Data Scientist Nano Degree.
 Based on data provided by Figure Eight a model was trained to classify disaster messages into disaster categories.
 The model was incorporated into a web app using Flask that allows users to classify messages.
 Furthermore, additional insides into the training data was porvided through the web app using visualizations made with the plotly library.

+Models that can classify messages quick and reliably in this context go a long way to help coordinate and prioritze help efforts.
+This is of particular importance in the case of large disasters where the number of messages can quickly become overwhelming and prioritization of limited resources is essential.

 # Libraries used
 **sys**: provides access to system-specific parameters and functions